mal223/About-me-/README.md

 # About-me-
-Im a Undergraduate at Lehigh University's Business School
+My name is Max Levine and I am an Undergraduate at Lehigh University's Business School